This post may contain affiliate links. Please read our disclosure policy.

 • Add the oats, flour, baking soda, baking powder, and salt to the bowl and mix to combine well.

-• Let the mixture rest for 5 minutes and then stir again (this gives the oats time to absorb some of the moisture giving you the nice cookie dough texture).
+• Let the mixture rest for 5 minutes and then stir again to give the oats time to absorb some of the moisture so you get a nice cookie dough texture.

-• Using a cookie scoop or two spoons, place a large tablespoon of dough on the baking sheet, about 3 inches apart.
+• Using a cookie scoop or two spoons, place a large tablespoon of dough on the baking sheet about 3 inches apart for each cookie.

 • Bake cookies for 10-12 minutes, until the edges are set and lightly golden brown.